ministryofjustice/et_fake_acas_server/README.md

 To prove it is working, use the api project (https://github.com/ministryofjustice/et_api) which uses it as part of its test suite.

+## Environment Variables

+The following environment variables can be changed to alter the defaults

+ACAS_PRIVATE_KEY_FILE
+ET_PUBLIC_KEY_FILE

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/et_fake_acas_server.